 - Intensive daily treatment that include cognitive behavioral therapy, support and discussion groups, recreational and relaxation activities, and goal-directed individual time

 - Education sessions addressing stress management, medication management, work/life balance, communication skills, and planning and goal setting

-- Daily visits by the treatment team, led by a psychiatrist to assess progress
+- Daily visits by the treatment team to assess progress

-- Discharge planning designed to help set follow up appointments and referrals to hometown resources or individualized therapy so that patients develop an appropriate transition plan
+- Discharge planning designed to help set follow up appointments and referrals to hometown resources or individualized aftercare treatment plan so that patients develop an appropriate transition plan